Swissair Flight 111: Aircraft

+Crew

-The pilot-in-command was 50-year-old Urs Zimmermann.
-At the time of the accident, he had approximately 10,800 hours of total flying time, of which 900 hours were in an MD-11.
+In command was 49-year-old Captain Urs Zimmermann.
+At the time of the accident, he had logged approximately 10,800 hours of total flying time, of which 900 hours were logged in the MD-11.
 He was also an instructor pilot for the MD-11.
 Before his career with Swissair, he was a fighter pilot in the Swiss Air Force from 1966 to 1970.
 Zimmermann was described as a friendly person with professional skills, who always worked with exactness and precision.
+Zimmermann was due to turn 50 the day after the accident.

-The first officer, 36-year-old Stefan Löw, had approximately 4,800 hours of total flying time, including 230 hours on the MD-11.
-He was an instructor on the MD-80 and A320.
-From 1982 to 1990, he had been a pilot in the Swiss Air Force.
+The first officer, 36-year-old Stefan Löw, had logged approximately 4,800 hours of total flying time, including 230 hours on the MD-11.
+He was an instructor on the McDonnell Douglas MD-80 and the Airbus A320.
+From 1982 to 1990, Löw had been a pilot in the Swiss Air Force.
 The cabin crew comprised a maître de cabine (purser) and eleven flight attendants.
-All crew members on board Swissair Flight 111 were qualified, certified, and trained in accordance with Swiss regulations under the Joint Aviation Authorities (JAA).
+All crew members on board Flight 111 were qualified, certified, and trained in accordance with Swiss regulations under the Joint Aviation Authorities (JAA).

 Flight timeline

-The flight took off from New York's John F. Kennedy International Airport at 20:18 EDT (00:18 UTC) on 2 September.
+Flight 111 took off from New York City's John F. Kennedy International Airport at 20:18 EDT (00:18 UTC) on 2 September 1998.
 From 20:33 – 20:47 EDT (00:33 to 00:47 UTC), the aircraft experienced a radio blackout for approximately thirteen minutes, which was later found to be caused by communication radio tuning errors.

-At 22:10 AT (01:10 UTC, 52 minutes after takeoff), the flight crew detected an odour in the cockpit and determined it to be smoke from the air conditioning system.
-Four minutes later, the odour returned and smoke became visible, prompting the pilots to make a "pan-pan" radio call to Moncton air traffic control, the area control center (ACC) station in charge of air traffic over the Canadian province of Nova Scotia.
+At 22:10 ADT (01:10 UTC, 52 minutes after takeoff), while flying over Yarmouth, Nova Scotia, the flight crew detected an odour in the cockpit and determined it to be smoke from the air conditioning system.
+Four minutes later, the odour returned and smoke became visible, prompting the pilots to make a "pan-pan" radio call to Moncton air traffic control (ATC), the area control center (ACC) station in charge of air traffic over Nova Scotia.
 The pan-pan call indicated that there was an urgency due to smoke in the cockpit but did not declare an emergency as denoted by a "mayday" call.
-The crew requested a diversion to Logan International Airport in Boston (234 nmi away) before accepting Moncton ATC's offer of radar vectors to the closer Halifax International Airport in Enfield, Nova Scotia, 66 nmi away.
+The crew requested a diversion to Boston (234 nmi away) before accepting Moncton ATC's offer of radar vectors to the closer Halifax International Airport in Enfield, Nova Scotia, 66 nmi away.

-At 22:18 AT (01:18 UTC), Moncton Centre handed over traffic control of the plane to Halifax terminal air traffic control, the ATC station in charge of controlling traffic in and out of Halifax International Airport.
-Upon being advised by Halifax ATC that they were 30 nmi from the airport, the crew requested more flight distance to allow the aircraft to descend safely from its altitude of 21000 ft at the time.
+At 22:18 ADT (01:18 UTC), Moncton ATC handed over traffic control of the plane to Halifax ATC, which was in charge of controlling traffic in and out of Halifax International Airport.
+Upon being advised by Halifax ATC that they were 30 nmi from Halifax airport, the crew requested more flight distance to allow the aircraft to descend safely from its altitude of 21000 ft at the time.
 The crew then requested to dump fuel to reduce their weight for landing.
-Halifax thus vectored the plane south toward St. Margaret's Bay where it was safe for the aircraft to dump fuel while remaining within 40 nmi of the airport.
+Halifax thus vectored the plane south toward St. Margaret's Bay, where it was safe for the aircraft to dump fuel while remaining within 40 nmi of the airport.